Turkey bets on modern cruise hub to boost tourism

-ISTANBUL (AFP) - A state-of-the-art port in Istanbul with an underground terminal, a celebrity chef's restaurant and a shopping centre welcomes yet another 5,000-passenger cruise ship, bringing more cash to Turkey's struggling tourism industry.
+ISTANBUL • A state-of-the-art port in Istanbul with an underground terminal, a celebrity chef's restaurant and a shopping centre welcomes yet another 5,000-passenger cruise ship, bringing more cash to Turkey's struggling tourism industry.

-Hit hard by Covid-19, Turkey's tourism sector could get a shot in the arm from the revenue generated at Galataport, which opened in 2021 - a year later than planned due to the pandemic.
+Hit hard by Covid-19, Turkey's tourism sector could get a shot in the arm from the revenue generated at Galataport, which opened last year - a year later than planned due to the pandemic.

 The port could also provide a boost to an economy that has been weighed down by double-digit inflation and a currency in free fall, though the project has drawn criticism over the destruction of historical monuments and the potential environmental impact.

-Ms Figen Ayan, chief port officer at Galataport, said "ships began to arrive one after the other" after the facility opened in October 2021.
+Ms Figen Ayan, chief port officer at Galataport, said "ships began to arrive one after the other", following the facility's opening in October last year.
+"Galataport has become the face of tourism," she added.

 The 20-storey Costa Venezia vessel from Italy was taking passengers from an 11-day voyage to the Aegean Sea when it docked in Galataport, its gangway connecting directly to the futuristic underground customs terminal.